thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

 └── extends ImplementsInterface
 ```

-The composed class and its interface should be empty.
-They only serve to combine the base class and partial classes.
-If you need to add additional methods or attributes, consider creating a new partial.
+The composed class and its interface should remain empty, serving only to combine components.
+For additional methods or attributes, create a new partial.

 ### Additional Considerations

+1. **Inheritance Order**

-1. When importing the interface `ImplementsInterface`, it must be placed at the bottom of the inheritance chain.
-This allows it to be overridden by other classes.
+    When importing `ImplementsInterface`, place it at the bottom of the inheritance chain to allow overriding by other classes:

     ```pseudo
     class MyClass
-    └── class ThirdClass
+    └── extends ThirdClass
-        └── class SecondClass
+         └── extends SecondClass
-            └── class ImplementsInterface
+              └── extends ImplementsInterface
     ```

-    This rule applies to all types of concrete classes:

-    - Base classes
-    - Partials
-    - Composed classes
+2. **Dependency Ordering**

-1. When importing partials and their interfaces, they must be ordered from the highest-level to the lowest-level (base dependencies).
-The base class (`WithBase` or `WithBaseInterface`) is always the most basic dependency.
+    When importing partials and their interfaces, order them from highest-level dependencies to the base.
+The base class (`WithBase` or `WithBaseInterface`) is the most fundamental dependency:

     ```pseudo
     class Cat
-    └── class WithAgility
+    ├── extends WithAgility
-        └── class WithAge
+    ├── extends WithAge
-            └── class WithBase
+    ├── extends WithBase
-                └── class ImplementsInterface
+    └── extends ImplementsInterface
     ```